-It wasn’t that long ago that I was standing in a mostly empty Evelyn Hotel band room on a cold Tuesday night listening to Alex Lahey introduce her band to 30 punters.
+It wasn’t that long ago that I was standing in a mostly empty Evelyn Hotel band room on a cold Tuesday night listening to Alex Lahey introduce her band to thirty punters.

-Alex has spent the last ten years playing in bands and working her way up through the Melbourne scene.
-But in just four years after launching her solo career, Alex has gone from playing rooms of 30 people to theatres of 2,000.
-Thanks largely to her strong pop sensibility, incredible voice and sheer good old-fashioned hard work.
+A mainstay in the Melbourne music scene for around 10 years (and just 4 years after launching a solo career), Alex has gone from playing rooms of 30 people to theatres of 2,000.
+Thanks largely to her strong pop sensibility, incredible voice and sheer old-fashioned hard work.

 Alex’s Instagram post in the lead up to tonights show says it all – a picture of her under her name on the Forum billboard with the caption “Call the coroner because I’ve died and gone to heaven.”